CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </tr>
 </table>

-**And the math sits at the back.** Nothing in Steps 1–5 requires you to work a formula.
+**The math sits at the back.** Nothing in Steps 1–5 requires you to work a formula.
 If you want to know *why* the calculator returns the number it does — or you need to defend it to a reviewer — that's [**Appendix A**](#appendix-a--a-brief-lesson-in-sampling-logic), at the bottom of this page.

 <details>
 <summary><b>📊 Meet the team at Tsawwassen Beach</b> &nbsp;·&nbsp; <i>the worked example, in brief</i></summary>